AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 Period beginning is marked by the `Voting` subperiod, after which follows the `Build&Earn` subperiod.

 Stakes are **only** valid throughout a period.
 When new period starts, all stakes are reset to **zero**.
-This helps prevent projects remaining staked due to inertia of stakers, and makes for a more dynamic staking system.
-Staker doesn't need to do anything for this to happen, it is automatic.
+Protocol dynamic prevents inactive projects having high stakes due to inertia of stakers while at the same time allows more visibility for dApps joining the protocol and equal chance in attracting stakers' attention.

 Even though stakes are reset, locks (or freezes) of tokens remain.